 Topics, Tools and Terms

-Node packages are managed through a tool called npm.
+Node packages are managed through Node Package Manager, commonly called just npm.
 It comes with the Node.js language distribution itself.

 npm lets us run install commands to add packages to our system, for example

 npm install express will install Express.js on our system.

 Having to install dependencies by hand quickly becomes tedious and time consuming.

 npm helps us manage our dependencies in a file called a

 The content of that file is a list of packages we need for a given project.

 package.json looks like this: